Complete Guide of Car Suspension System

 Working Principle of the Suspension System

 The amount of energy a spring can hold is dependent on factors such as material, coefficient, and length of the spring.
-The quality of material used in manufacturing the spring determines if it will falter.
+The quality of material used in manufacturing the spring determines if it will fail.

 There are two types of springs used in the making of a suspension system.
 They include a leaf and coil spring.
 A coil spring is what is used in most vehicles, while a leaf spring is used for trucks.
 A leaf spring has a higher storage capacity than a coil spring.
 Springs help in providing cushions.
-At times the vehicle might bounce while driving, making it difficult for you to drive the car.
+At times, the vehicle might bounce while driving, making it difficult for you to drive the car.
 For this reason, always make sure your dampers are working effectively.

 Oversteer: The term ‘oversteer’ is used in describing a driving condition where your back tires get to their cornering limit before the front tires.
 This can cause the back tires to lose thus causing the vehicle to spin.
 However, oversteer can be an advantage in certain driving conditions.
 If the back of your car slides each time you drive on wet roads, know that it is a result of oversteer.